 Research Direction II: Mapping marine debris and mitigating the impacts on coastal communities.

-Primary Mentors: Dr. Timothy Hawthorne (University of Central Florida), Dr. Christy Visaggi (Georgia State University) & Mr. Antonio Cano (University of Belize).
+Primary Mentors: Dr. Timothy Hawthorne (University of Central Florida), Dr. Christy Visaggi (Georgia State University), Dr. Hannah Torres (University of Central Florida) & Mr. Antonio Cano (University of Belize).

 Tourism and fishing provide significant forms of revenue for coastal residents in Belize; preserving the quality of shoreline ecosystems has important socio-economic implications.
 Threats to the vitality of economic growth in such communities include impacts from human-induced litter that devastates these habitats.
 Environmental destruction from anthropogenic marine debris is a global crisis that can lead to the collapse of functioning ecosystems with insufficient management of refuse being particularly problematic in developing nations (STAP, 2011).
 This REU research direction seeks to answer Research Question 3: What is the distribution and composition of marine debris in coastal communities?
 Collection of baseline data across the coastline in southeastern Belize will also allow students to address Research Question 4: Where are hot spots of debris in which management efforts should be focused?